-Due to the great content, Chris Coyer’s blog is more than just a blog, and with more topics then just CSS, although it is his primary focus.
+Due to the great content, Chris Coyer’s blog is more than just a blog, and with more topics than just CSS, although it is his primary focus.

-Apart from great content, Sitepoint, as a company, specializes in book publishing, covering various topics (web design, web marketing, web programming, and business online) and offering a broad range of instructional content through their online platform Learnable, great for those who prefer learning via reading.
+Apart from great content, Sitepoint, as a company, specializes in book publishing.
+It covers various topics (web design, web marketing, web programming, and business online) and offers a broad range of instructional content through their online platform Learnable.
+This is great for those who prefer learning via reading.

-We take part in Symfony PHP conferences every year whether as sponsors or visitors, which is also a great way to learn from others and be part of the community eager to share.
+We take part in Symfony PHP conferences every year whether as sponsors or visitors.
+That is also a great way to learn to code from others and be part of the community eager to share.